 Most customers who chose to go the black tube light route will either get a 4 foot light to place in the center of their room to charge the mural, or they will install a soffit, around their ceiling, and put black lights up in there, all the way around the room.
 You really don’t need that many black lights to charge the paint, but it does create a nice effect in the room with all of those black lights turned on.

-Black light, rope light – These are a good source of light as long as it is in the 365 to 400nm light spectrum.
-The 365nm rope lights are much more expensive than the 400nm lights, and they are also much better to charge the paint.
-But, the 400 – 405nm rope lights will work.
+Black light, Strip light – These are a good source of light as long as it is in the 365 to 400nm light spectrum.

 Black light, stage, spot lights – These are powerful black lights and work very well.
 A couple of these lights shining up on your ceiling will be almost as good as black lights placed all the way around your room.